Young Ugandans Harvest Hope: Climate-Smart Farming Powers a Rural Revival

 In the heart of Uganda’s Busoga region, where vast sugarcane plantations stretch to the horizon and old cane trucks rumble down dusty roads lined with discarded sugarcane peels, something new is quietly unfolding.

-In Budamuli Village, Bulamuti Sub-County, Kamuli District, Eastern Uganda —young farmers like Kange Mary and Kasirye Shafik are reshaping the narrative of resilience in Eastern Uganda.
-At just 24 and a mother of one, Mary is showing what’s possible with the right mindset and skills.
-After being introduced to new agricultural opportunities by a Community-Based Facilitator, she transitioned from tailoring which provided only a modest income to farming in November 2024.
+In Budamuli Village, Bulamuti Sub-County, Kamuli District, young farmers like Kange Mary and Kasirye Shafik are redefining resilience in eastern Uganda.
+At just 24, Mary, a mother of one, transitioned from tailoring to farming after being introduced to new agricultural opportunities by a Community-Based Facilitator.

-Supported by Swisscontact and Trafford a key private Sector Player, Mary planted 435 tomato plants, 130 Cape gooseberries, and 75 passion fruit vines.
-In just three months , she has harvested and sold over 112 kilograms of tomatoes across four rounds, with five more expected.
-The gooseberries and passion fruits are yet to mature, offering her sustained income beyond the tomato season.
+With support from Trafford Export Commodities Limited, a key private-sector partner, she planted 435 tomato plants, 130 Cape gooseberries, and 75 passion fruit vines.
+Within three months, she harvested and sold over 112 kilograms of tomatoes, with additional yields expected.
+The maturing gooseberries and passion fruits promise continued income beyond the tomato season.

 "With what I’ve earned, I’ve bought poultry, a goat, and I’m saving to buy a cow.
 Most importantly, I can pay school fees for my daughter."

-Kange Mary in her garden, showcasing one of her thriving tomato crop.
+Kange Mary in her garden, showcasing one of her thriving tomato plants.

 A view of the quarter-acre plot where Kange Mary planted 435 tomato plants, 130 Cape gooseberries, and 75 passion fruit vines in November 2024.

-The impact doesn’t stop with Mary—it extends to many others like 25-year-old Kasirye Shafik.
-On his quarter-acre farm in Budamuli Village, Shafik planted 745 tomato plants, 1,300 Cape gooseberries, and 75 passion fruit vines in November 2024.
-He began harvesting tomatoes in February 2025 and has already completed ten rounds, yielding over 300 kilograms so far.
-With five more harvests expected by June—and the Cape gooseberries and passion fruits yet to mature—Shafik is poised to earn a steady income well beyond the tomato season.
+The impact extends beyond Mary to others like 25-year-old Kasirye Shafik.
+On his quarter-acre farm in Budamuli Village, he planted tomatoes, Cape gooseberries, and passion fruits in November 2024.
+By February 2025, he had harvested over 300 kilograms of tomatoes across ten rounds, with more yields expected.
+As his gooseberries and passion fruits mature, Shafik is set to earn a steady income beyond the tomato season.

 "With the earnings, I’ve bought a cow, I’m supporting my family, and I plan to expand into animal husbandry. "

-The EcoProsperity Project is also building stronger rural economies through strengthening market linkages, as evidenced by the partnership with Trafford, a private sector player.
-Trafford, a leading regional agribusiness, once faced challenges with inconsistent produce supply.
-In partnership with Swisscontact, the company adopted a new strategy—working directly with smallholder farmers like Mary and Shafik.
-In October 2024, they mobilized 600 young farmers, providing them with Agronomic trainings, access to agro-input credit, and direct market linkages.
+The EcoProsperity Project is strengthening rural economies by enhancing market linkages, as demonstrated through its partnership with Trafford Exports Commodities, a leading regional agribusiness.
+Previously constrained by inconsistent produce supply, Trafford adopted a new strategy in collaboration with Swisscontact, working directly with smallholder farmers such as Mary and Shafik.
+In October 2024, the company mobilized 600 young farmers, providing agronomic training, access to agro-input credit, and direct market opportunities.

-Furthermore, post-harvest losses—long a persistent challenge—are now being addressed through newly established Community Integrated Centers, strategically located across three sub-counties in the region.
+Furthermore, post-harvest losses, long a persistent challenge, are now being addressed through newly established Community Integrated Centers strategically located across three sub-counties in the region.
 Each center has the capacity to serve over 100 farmers, enhancing packaging, storage, and transport processes.
-As a result, Trafford has increased its export volumes by 50% off taking from the Farmers of Kamuli District , reaching up to 50 tonnes per month during the tomato season, while farmers are reporting income gains of up to 50%.
+As a result, Trafford has increased its export volumes by 50%, sourcing from farmers in Kamuli District and reaching up to 50 tonnes per month during the tomato season, while farmers are reporting income gains of up to 50%.

 A wide view of the Community Integrated Center in Budamuli Village, Bulamuti Sub-County, Kamuli District, Eastern Uganda strategically located near farming communities.
 The center provides access to agricultural inputs, post-harvest handling (PHH) services, and agricultural extension support.